 The detailed report provides the first thorough, evidence-based validation of the trends that have been percolating in recent years.
-It is currently in publication review and will be linked here once published.
+Read the full report.

 A public summit on April 9 reviewed the workforce report and started conversations about ways to determine a data-driven, forward-looking approach to protect and evolve the specialty.

 In 2018, ACEP invited all of the national emergency medicine organizations to participate on a task force to assess the current and future EM workforce and contract with an outside expert to review the literature and existing data on current and projected emergency medicine workforce needs and provide the specialty with an assessment of the future EM workforce.